Types of network devices to use when you build a network

 There are several distinct classifications or types of routers available to service different network needs.

-• Access routers: These routers tend to be low-cost devices with a simple routing need.
-They're typically used in a home or small satellite offices.
+• Access routers: These routers tend to be low-cost devices with a simple routing need and are typically used in a home or in small satellite offices.

 • Distribution routers: These routers compile traffic routing data from multiple routers.
 Distribution routers come with more significant memory and processing power.
-This type of router is designed to hold vast quantities of routing information.
-It's often used to manage and control the quality of service across a WAN.
+This type of router is designed to hold vast quantities of routing information and is often used to manage and control the quality of service across a WAN.

-• Edge routers: An edge router operates at the boundary between your network and other networks; for example, your local network and the internet.
+• Edge routers: An edge router operates at the boundary between your network and other networks, such as your local network and the internet.
 They act as gateways to filter traffic and route it internally or forward it based on the packet header.
 An edge router often comes with access control or firewalls to improve the security.
 It might also handle DHCP and DNS services.

 • Core routers: Sometimes called enterprise routers, these routers are designed for higher bandwidths.
 They're used to connect different buildings or geographic locations together.
-Core routers tend to have fewer features than edge routers because their primary focus is on minimizing packet loss and preventing congestion.
-They tend to do packet forwarding to edge routers.
+Core routers usually have fewer features than edge routers because their primary focus is on minimizing packet loss and preventing congestion.
+They typically forward packets to edge routers.

 Wireless router